BasementKrew/revelation.io/_posts/2015-01-07-golang-router.markdown

 }
 ```

-`Handle` is real simple. it does a quick check to make sure our "path"/url is valid and adds to our tree (more on that below.).
+`Handle` is real simple. it does a quick check to make sure our "path" (URL) is valid, then adds to our tree (more on that below).
 The only thing left for router is implement the `ServeHTTP` from `net/http`.

 ```go
 func (r *Router) ServeHTTP(w http.ResponseWriter, req *http.Request) {